codecentric/event-processing-sample/README.md

-#Event-driven Microservices with lightweight Event Processing

-**Note**:The code of this project is just for demonstration purposes – it is not production ready.
+#Event Processing in a lightweight context

-## Summary
+## Purpose & Scope

 The project outlines the usage of event processing within an event-driven architecture (EDA) in a lightweight way.
 The project does not distinguish between the terms complex event processing (CEP) and event stream processing (ESP).
 ESP is rather treated as a subset of CEP.

 An event channel of the EDA is realized by the message-broker [Apache Kafka](http://kafka.apache.org).
 The CEP part is realized with the the event processing engine and event processing language from [EsperTech](http://espertech.com).
 [Apache Camel](http://camel.apache.org) is used to connect the event channel to the event processing engine.
 The example can be started as a [spring boot application](http://projects.spring.io/spring-boot/).

 Additionally the [Elastic stack](https://www.elastic.co) is used to visualize some results/statistics of events that occurred.

+**Note**: The code of this project is just for demonstration purposes – it is not production ready.

 ## Application